 The spotted lanternfly adult is about one inch long and half an inch wide.
 The abdomen is yellow with black bars running across.
 It is the color and pattern of the wings that give it its name.
 The forewing is gray and speckled black at the base and black with gray cross veins near the tips.
 The hind wings feature a bright red base, a white stripe in the middle and a black tip.
 Young nymphs are black with white spots.
 The fourth nymphal instar turns red and black before maturing.
+This invasive bug is not yet known to have established a breeding population in Vermont.

 signs and symptoms

-- Weeping wounds on trees (such as tree of heaven)
+- Weeping wounds on trees (such as Tree-of-Heaven)

 - Greyish or black trails of sap on trunk from wounds